Positive Images newsletter

 Positive Images Festival calling…

-Welcome to your October update
+Welcome to your December update

 *Emilie Lauren Jones’ We Speak Poetry project continues to flourish.

 Visit https://youtu.be/bXicZ0LPZOM below to watch this week’s offering.

 A new video will go out each Friday and you will be able to listen to people and words from the globe.

 If you are interested in taking part or would like more information, please email [email protected]

 And here is news from our partner organisations…

 *Albany Theatre invites people to visit their brand new website www.albanytheatre.co.uk